rkapl123/DBAddin/docs/DBModif.md

 *  CmdTimeout: returns SettingsTools.CmdTimeout
 *  preventRefreshFlag: returns Functions.preventRefreshFlag
 *  nonInteractiveErrMsgs: returns the currently collected error messages
-*  and any other key from the available DBAddin settings (in DBAddin.xll.config, DBAddinCentral.config or DBaddinUser.config)
+*  ... and any other key being set in the DBAddin settings (DBAddin.xll.config, DBAddinCentral.config or DBaddinUser.config)

 ## Additional settings ("hidden" as they are not available in creation dialogs)